 The program is designed for students who have previously completed an associate's degree at an accredited college or university.
-There are currently five emphases: Digital Information Technology Emphasis; Instrumentation; Land Surveying/Geomatics, Management in Technology Emphasis; and Graphic Communications.
+There are currently five emphases: Digital Information Technology Emphasis; Instrumentation; Land Surveying/Geomatics, Management in Technology Emphasis (name change to Management and Supervision pending); and Graphic Communications.
 These are particularly attractive to employers of the school's service area and provide an avenue of continuing education for all persons with work experience to complete a baccalaureate degree at Great Basin College.